jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 -   Advanced formatting or compute of fields in logic apps

--   Perform calculations in a workflow.
+-   Perform calculations in a workflow

 -   Extend the logic app functionality with functions that are supported in C\# or node.js

 ### Task 1: Create an Azure Function to Generate PDF Receipts

-1. Click the **+ Create a resource** button found on the upper left-hand corner of the Azure portal and then click **Compute \> Function App**.
+1. Click the **+Create a resource** button found on the upper left-hand corner of the Azure portal and then click **Compute \> Function App**.
 Then in the new blade, select your Subscription, type an unique App name that identifies your function app, then specify the following settings:

-    -   [**Resource Group**](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview): Use the existing resource group **contososports**.
+    -   [**Resource Group**](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview): Use the existing resource group **contososports**

     -   [**Hosting plan**](https://docs.microsoft.com/en-us/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview), which can be one of these plans:

         -   **Hosting plan**: The default hosting plan type for Azure Functions is **Consumption Plan**.
 When you choose a consumption plan, you must also choose the **Location**.
 For now, select **App Service Plan**.

         -   **App Service plan**: An App Service plan requires you to create an **App Service plan/location** or select an existing one.
 These settings determine the [location, features, cost, and compute resources](https://azure.microsoft.com/pricing/details/app-service/) associated with your app.
 For now, select the existing App Service Plan you have been using so far in this lab.

         -   **Storage account**: Each function app requires a storage account.
-Choose the existing storage account by clicking Select Existing and choosing the storage account in the contososports resource group.
+Choose the existing storage account by clicking **Select Existing** and choosing the storage account in the **contososports** resource group.

     ![On the left side of the Portal, the Create a resource button is selected.
 In the middle, under New, Compute is selected.
 On the right, under Compute, Function App is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image221.png "Azure Portal")